 2014-FEB-20: Attorney General refuses to defend marriage ban:

 Oregon's Attorney General, Ellen Rosenblum (D), said that her office will not defend the ban on same-sex marriage in the state Constitution.
 She said that the ban:

 "... cannot withstand a federal constitutional challenge under any standard of review."
 2

 Normally, Attorneys General are expected to defend all state laws and all parts of the state Constitution.
 They have come under severe attacks by religious and social conservatives when they refuse to do so.
 They have been accused of violating their oath of office.
 However, there is an unusual circumstance at work here.
 Attorneys General all take an oath of office that requires them to uphold both the state and federal Constitution.
-However, to our knowledge, no oath of office says what an Attorney General must do when the two Constitutions conflict with each other.
+However, to our knowledge, no oath of office includes text that tells what an Attorney General must do when the two Constitutions conflict with each other.

 Jeana Frazzini is the executive director of Basic Rights Oregon which supports marriage equality.
 She said: